szarbartosz/fullstack-open/README.md

 - [ ] getting data from server
 - [ ] altering data in server
 - [ ] adding styles to react app

+### part3 Programming a server with NodeJS and Express